reaktoro/reaktoro/docs/sphinx/thermodynamic-databases.rst

 .. |sit| replace:: :download:`sit.dat <../../databases/phreeqc/sit.dat>`
 .. |wateq4f| replace:: :download:`wateq4f.dat <../../databases/phreeqc/wateq4f.dat>`

-Reaktoro can use PHREEQC_ as a :ref:`thermodynamic plugin<Thermodynamic
+Reaktoro can use PHREEQC_ as a :ref:`thermodynamic backend<Thermodynamic
-Plugins>`, which permits us to take advantage of the rich collection of PHREEQC thermodynamic databases that are listed next.
+Backends>`, which permits us to take advantage of the rich collection of PHREEQC thermodynamic databases that are listed next.

 .. sidebar:: PHREEQC Database Files